-Costa Rica is one of the best places to travel to as a family if you want your kids to be in direct contact with nature.
-Manuel Antonio is highly recommended.
+Costa Rica is one of the best places in Central America to travel to as a family if you want your kids to connect with nature and wildlife.
+Manuel Antonio is one of the more popular family vacation destinations in Costa Rica.
 For those families looking for some luxury, beaches and lush forests, you’re in luck.
 Continue reading to learn basic information about Manuel Antonio and about the kid-friendly things to do.

 If you have ever visited Costa Rica, you probably already know of the extremes that can be found in that country.
 Not just because of all of the different ecosystems and activities, but also because of all of the options available for travelers of any budget.